Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 To illustrate the problem, suppose that $A$ must cross a river and has two options.
 First they could do so by swimming which would result in a utility of $0$.
 Second they could cross a bridge with a troll underneath.
 Suppose that this troll is omniscient and that it would blow up the bridge if $A$ crossed without believing that the expected value of crossing were positive.
 This can be described similarly as the troll blowing up the bridge if $A$ crosses ``as an exploratory action as opposed to an exploitatory one'' or if they cross ``for a dumb reason'' \cite{demski2021current}.
 If $A$ crosses the bridge successfully, their utility will be $+1$, and if they cross but the bridge blows up, the utility will be some negative value $b < 0$.

 $A$ would reason that if they crossed the bridge, it would blow up, so they would not cross.
-The proof sketch \cite{demski2019troll} is as follows: \begin{enumerate} \item Suppose $A$ proves using $\Sigma$ that if they crossed the bridge, it would be blown up. \item Then assuming that $A$ is a utility maximizer who uses an Inferential Theory of counterfactuals, crossing would prove that $\Sigma$ is inconsistent. \item Thus crossing would lead to the bridge blowing up by the problem specification. \end{enumerate}
+Suppose that hypothetically, $A$ proves that crossing the bridge would lead to it blowing up.
+Then if $A$ crossed, they would be acting foolishly.
+And if so, the troll would blow up the bridge.
+So $A$ can prove that a proof that crossing would result in the bridge blowing up would mean that crossing would result in the bridge blowing up.
+So by L{\"o}b's theorem, $A$ would decide to not cross regardless of their priors.

-So $A$ would not cross regardless of their priors.
 While this is a straightforward conclusion from the proof, it is a very odd stance to arrive at.
 Arriving at this conclusion means that $A$ believes that the counterfactual scenario in which they cross the bridge proves the inconsistency of $\Sigma$.
 This prompts the question of how the agent could be justified in its counterfactual reasoning when the counterfactual indicates the insanity of the very logical system that is being used.
 Another peculiarity is that this line of reasoning will lead $A$ to not cross the bridge, regardless of their priors.
 Even if $b=-0.0001$ and $A$ reasoned that the prior probability of it blowing up if crossed were $0.0001$, they would still not cross.
 But arguably, $A$'s counterfactual expectations should be the same as their priors about crossing because the conditional line of reasoning gets $A$ nowhere useful – it stems from a contradiction.

 To avoid these issues, \cite{demski2021current} argues that the $A$ should adopt a \emph{Subjective Theory} of counterfactuals which drops the Inferential one's rules for the counterfactual conditional.
 This means to disentangle \emph{hypothetical} reasoning and \emph{conditional} reasoning by relaxing the requirement from the Inferential Theory that counterfactuals are computed from conditionals.
 This can allow for counterfactual and conditional reasoning to disagree within a hypothetical, but not in the real world.
 Then agent $A$ can begin to step through the proof above and come to the hypothetical belief that crossing would result in a negative utility.
 But, within the hypothetical, if this does not have to change the counterfactual belief, $A$ can hypothetically cross anyway.
 This prevents the L{\"o}bian proof from going through, and $A$ is clear to cross according to its prior counterfactual expectations.
 Additionally, since the proof does not go through, the conditional expectations will also agree with the counterfactual ones in reality, so there is no disparity between the two in practice.\footnote{Again, there are no actual contradictions here -- just hypothetical ones.}